Biopreparedness

 Countermeasures

-Unauthorised persons must be kept out of possible areas of danger until CBB has ensured that the required measures to counter any possible danger have been taken.
-Countermeasures can include medical treatment, isolation, use of protective equipment, decontamination.
-Choice of countermeasures are partly based on CBB’s general expertise as well as prognostic calculations in the actual situation.
+Unauthorised and unprotected persons must be kept out of a biologically hazardous area until CBB has ensured that the required counter measures have been made.
+Countermeasures can include prophylactic or post exposure medical treatment, isolation, use of protective equipment, decontamination or cleansing.